mtdkh/processing-reversiai/README.md

 # ReversiAI
-You can play reversi with AI
+You can play reversi with AI.

 ## Programming language